96-LB/CustomPortRifts/README.md

 ```

 ### Reskins
-CustomPortRifts comes with toggles to replace all instances of certain characters with variants.
+Custom PortRifts comes with toggles to replace all instances of certain characters with variants.
 For instance, you can play with the 10th Anniversary Update portraits on all levels.

 To modify any of these settings, it's recommended to have [Rift of the NecroManager](https://github.com/96-LB/RiftOfTheNecroManager) installed.
 In this case, you can simply navigate to the in-game mod settings menu and easily set your preferences.
 Changes will take effect immediately.
 If you would rather change your settings manually, navigate to `BepInEx/config/com.lalabuff.necrodancer.customportrifts.cfg` in your game directory, modify the text file directly, and restart your game.